TrellixVulnTeam/swahilipython_SCMU/Doc/library/locale.rst

    symbolic constants are available in the locale module.

    The :func:`nl_langinfo` function accepts one of the following keys.
-Most descriptions are taken from the corresponding description in the GNU C library.
+Most descriptions are taken kutoka the corresponding description in the GNU C library.

    .. data:: CODESET